-- a.
-Mr. Nigel D.T.
-Andrews and Mr. Aren C. LeeKong, each to serve as our Class II director for a three-year term, in each case until his successor is duly elected and qualified or until his earlier death, resignation or removal; and - b.
-Mr. William H. Wright II, to serve as our Class I director for a two-year term, until his successor is duly elected and qualified or until his earlier death, resignation or removal. - 2.
-To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31,2021. - 3.
+- 1. To elect Mr. William H. Wright, II, to serve as a Class I director for a three-year term, until his successor is duly elected and qualified or until his earlier death, resignation or removal. - 2.
+To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023. - 3.
 To transact such other business as may properly come before the Meeting or at any postponement or adjournment thereof.

-In addition, holders of our preferred stock, voting separately as a single class, will be asked to consider and vote on a proposal to elect Mr. Mark Jenkins to serve as our Class II director for a three-year term, until his successor is duly elected and qualified or until his earlier death, resignation or removal.
+In addition, holders of our preferred stock, voting separately as a single class, will be asked to consider and vote on a proposal to elect Ms. Linda Pace to serve as a Class I director for a three-year term, until her successor is duly elected and qualified or until her earlier death, resignation, or removal.

-Only holders of record of our common stock and our preferred stock at the close of business on April 14, 2021 are entitled to notice of and to vote at the Meeting or at any postponement or adjournment thereof.
-We are furnishing the accompanying proxy statement and proxy card to holders of our common stock and holders of our preferred stock (the collectively, the "stockholders") on the internet, rather than mailing printed copies of those materials to each stockholder.
+Only holders of record of our common stock and our preferred stock at the close of business on April 5, 2023 are entitled to notice of and to vote at the Meeting or at any postponement or adjournment thereof.
+We are furnishing the accompanying proxy statement and proxy card to holders of our common stock and holders of our preferred stock (collectively, the "stockholders") on the internet, rather than mailing printed copies of those materials to each stockholder.
 Since you received a Notice of Internet Availability of Proxy Materials, you will not receive printed copies of the proxy statement and proxy card unless you request them by following the instructions on the Notice of Internet Availability of Proxy Materials.
 The Notice of Internet Availability of Proxy Materials will instruct you as to how you may access and review the proxy statement and vote your proxy.
-If you have not received a copy of the Notice of Internet Availability of Proxy Materials, please contact us by mail sent to the attention of the Secretary of the Company, Erik Barrios, at our principal executive offices located at One Vanderbilt Avenue, Suite 3400, New York, NY 10017 or you can call us by dialing 212-813-4900.
+If you have not received a copy of the Notice of Internet Availability of Proxy Materials, please contact us by mail sent to the attention of the Secretary of the Company, Joshua Lefkowitz, at our principal executive offices located at One Vanderbilt Avenue, Suite 3400, New York, NY 10017 or you can call us by dialing 212-813-4900.